nwprince/Security-4001/src/README.md

 * C2 can steal files from a node (all nodes is untested)

+* C2 can upload files to a node

 <h2>Go Tips</h2>

 Go is pythonic c++, most of the basic stuff is already implementated.
 The code for the Node is in node.go and that is consumed by both the server and cmd/ccnode/main.go.